manateelazycat/lsp-bridge/README.md

 Emacs can do better for the following tasks, we will not reinvent the wheel in lsp-bridge:
 1. Code formatting: each LSP server has its own formatting specification, we can gain finer control using Emacs' builtin formatting tool.
-2. Diagnostics: [Flycheck](https://www.flycheck.org/en/latest/) and [Flymake](https://www.gnu.org/software/emacs/manual/html_node/flymake/Using-Flymake.html) are better choices
-3. Syntax highlighting: [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) is a wonderful incremental parsing library for syntax highlighting.
+2. Syntax highlighting: [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) is a wonderful incremental parsing library for syntax highlighting.

 ## Join development